-If you have been injured by a product, had a near miss, or concerns about the safety of a product, it's good to let the retailer know.
+If you have been injured by a product, had a near miss, or have concerns about the safety of a product, it's good to let the retailer know.

-It’s also good to let the government know becasue incident and safety reports from the public help government agencies identify, assess and respond to issues.
+It’s also good to let the government know because incident and safety reports from the public help government agencies identify, assess and respond to issues.
 See the who regulates what page to identify which agency to contact.

 If you are having trouble with a recall, talk to the supplier.
 If you want to register your concerns with government about a recall, for example, if the supplier if blocking you from getting the fix there are different government agency’s to contact Depending on the type of product:

 - If it’s road vehicles contact: NZ Transport Agency (NZTA).

 - For food products contact: Ministry for Primary Industries (MPI).